-Allows you to choose whether TMCC should be applied to the WET or DRY signal causing that signal to be delayed and/or modulated.
+WET DRY The TMCC can be applied to the WET or DRY signal.

-WET - This is the signal after being processed by the P565 circuit but not the TMCC.
+WET - This is the signal after being processed by all other P565 circuits, but not the TMCC itself.

-DRY - This is the raw audio signal before entering P565 Siren plugin.
+DRY - This is the raw audio signal before entering P565.